dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     Using the pattern's type schema as a context type (if not in a matching context), infer missing types on the value expression.
 This is the existing type inference rules on expressions.
 It yields a complete static type for the matched value.
-This process may also insert implicit coercions and casts from `dynamic` in the matched value expression.
+As usual, when a context type is applied to an expression, the process may also insert implicit coercions and casts from `dynamic` in the matched value expression.

     *For example:*